• Skip to primary navigation

 How long can I store these protein balls?

-These pumpkin energy bites can be stored in an airtight container in the fridge for up to five days.
-Alternatively, you could keep them in the freezer for a month or two, but you'll need to let them thaw before eating them again—they can get pretty hard!
+These pumpkin protein balls can be stored in an airtight container in the fridge for up to five days.
+Alternatively, you could keep them in the freezer for a month or two.
+Just let them thaw before eating them again!

 Are these vegan protein balls healthy?

 These protein balls are packed with nutrition!
-They are protein-rich and make for a hearty and healthy snack.
-Thanks to the rolled oats, raisins, and chia seeds, these vegan protein balls make for a delicoius, nutrient-dense treat.
+Thanks to the rolled oats, raisins, and chia seeds, these protein balls make for a delicious, nutrient-dense treat.
+You can find the full nutrition details in the recipe card below.

 Recipe